 OSHA’s Response to Increasing CBRNE Use

 The increasing use of CBRNE materials in industries has resulted in the frequent accidental releases of these hazardous substances into the environment, leading to a varying degree of threat for the employees, as well as the surrounding communities.
 Consider the more than 2 million cases of asbestos releases recorded in 2018, for 1,212 TRI facilities in the state of California, alone (United States Environmental Protection Agency (EPA), n.d.).
 The mineral asbestos is a known carcinogen, therefore, the release of asbestos fibers onto land, and into the air and water, is much cause for concern.
 OSHA has addressed worker exposure to asbestos-containing materials (ACM) in specific standards for the General Industry and Construction Industry.
-Sign up for our online Asbestos Awareness Training Course to learn more.
+Sign up for our online OSHA Asbestos Awareness Training course to learn more.

 Furthermore, workers on construction sites are often exposed to varying degrees of CBRNE materials.
 Even office buildings may become contaminated with these hazardous substances in case of an accidental release.
 Working with, handling, or being exposed to CBRNE materials requires employers to ensure the health and safety of workers.
-OSHA’s Hazardous Waste Operations and Emergency Response Standard (HAZWOPER) Standard provides in-depth guidance on handling and cleaning up hazardous substances that fall under CBRNE, corrective actions to be used, and the precautionary measures to be adhered to for the health and safety of workers.
+OSHA's Hazardous Waste Operations and Emergency Response Standard (HAZWOPER) Standard provides in-depth guidance on handling and cleaning up hazardous substances that fall under CBRNE, corrective actions to be used, and the precautionary measures to be implemented for the health and safety of workers.